Taxstra Logo

 Most generalist CPAs file Schedule E and move on.
 They miss the cost segregation study that would have generated $120,000 in Year 1 deductions.
 They overlook the grouping election that would have unlocked REPS qualification.
 They do not know the 7-day average rental test that exempts short-term rentals from passive activity rules.
 The result: investors overpay by tens of thousands of dollars every year.

 At Taxstra, we specialize in real estate tax strategy for investors at every stage — from physicians picking up their first Airbnb to full-time operators managing 50+ doors.
-Our founder, Bryan Martin, CPA, MBA, has been featured on the White Coat Investor Podcast and BiggerPockets, and our firm manages tax strategy for over 1,500 clients nationwide.
+Our founder, Bryan Martin, CPA, MBA, has been featured on the White Coat Investor Podcast and BiggerPockets, and our firm manages tax strategy for more than 1,000 clients nationwide.
 Explore the guides below to understand each strategy, then book a call with our RE tax team to build a plan tailored to your portfolio.

 Real Estate Tax Strategy Guides